Whitaker to Newsmax: Impeachment Inquiry 'Logical' Step

-President Joe Biden could make the inquiries into him "all go away if he was just honest and transparent," but as that isn't happening, "an impeachment inquiry is the next logical and important step," former acting Attorney General Matthew Whitaker said on Newsmax Saturday.
+President Joe Biden could make the inquiries into him "all go away if he was just honest and transparent," but as that isn't happening, "an impeachment inquiry is the next logical and important step," former acting Attorney General Matthew Whitaker told Newsmax on Saturday.

 "Remember he promised to be the most transparent administration in American history," Whitaker told Newsmax's "Saturday Report."